Easy And Effective Tricks For Eating Less

 If by the end of a meal you don’t feel satisfied and have the overwhelming urge to eat something sweet, opt for a tea or a piece of fruit, like an apple or pear.

 A lot of people end up gaining weight even if they choose healthy foods because they either don’t know how much they eat, or aren’t able to set limits for themselves.
-If we learn to eat less and stop when we’re satisfied, we can maintain a healthy weight and even lose pounds in a more natural way.
+Eating less and stopping when we’re satisfied, can help us maintain a healthy weight and even lose pounds in a more natural way.

-In this article we’ll give you some tricks for eating less and getting used to not eating past the point that your body is satisfied – and to avoid overeating for other reasons (anxiety, distraction, etc.).
+In this article we’ll give you some tricks for eating less and getting used to not eating past the point that your body is satisfied.
+We’ll also look into how you can avoid overeating for other reasons (anxiety, distraction, etc.).

 There are some simple tips that will help us control the amount of food that we want to, and should, eat:

-- It’s best to have several meals throughout the day to avoid reaching mealtime very hungry.
-You can try having breakfast, a mid-morning beverage, lunch, a snack, and then dinner.
+- It’s best to have several meals throughout the day to avoid getting very hungry during mealtime.
+You can try having breakfast, a mid-morning beverage, lunch, a snack and then dinner.

 - Always sit down and eat slowly, and avoid eating while at work.

 - Try not to multi-task or have distracting conversations during a meal, and don’t watch television.

 - If you feel angry or sad, it’s best to wait until those feelings pass before eating.

 - Don’t put more on your plate than what you want to consume, and if you prepared too much and have leftovers, put it in the fridge before you sit down to eat in order to avoid the temptation to overeat.